VladChat/luggage-scale/blog_src/content/posts/2025/10/government-shutdown-stretches-into-second-day-with-no-signs-of-a-deal-battery-le.md

 The small investments you make before leaving home will pay back in minutes and peace of mind at the airport—especially when the system is under extra pressure.

-If you’re ready to upgrade your kit, our recommended pick highlights the core features that matter under real-world conditions: <a href="https://luggage-scale.com/battery-less-luggage-scale">Battery‑Less Luggage Scale</a>.
+If you’re ready to upgrade your kit, our recommended pick highlights the core features that matter under real-world conditions: Battery‑Less Luggage Scale.

 ## FAQ